alleyesonme21/pizza_palor/README.md

 * Example Calculation: $10 + ($1 * 3)
 * Example Output: $13

+_The program calculates the price of a plain medium pizza with zero toppings as_
+* Example Input: User selects medium size pizza with zero toppings
+* Example Output: $12

+_The program calculates the price of the pizza based on size and then charges $1 per every topping_
+* Example Input: User selects medium size pizza with 4 toppings
+* Example Calculation: $12 + ($1 * 4)
+* Example Output: $16

 ## Support and contact details
 Contact info: Email: duverseaujohnny21@gmail.com